albertovitto/VCS-Project/README.md

   ```
   where:
   - `--mode` is the mode (either `classification` or `retrieval`) in which the evaluation is done,
   - `--rank_scope` is the scope of the ranking list where a relevant item can be found.
+Default value is 5.
 It will be ignored in classification mode.